 The following article might be a bit longer than usual, however I believe it is one we all should take the time to examine.
 At the end whatever you choose to believe is up to you.
 You have the right to exercise your “freedom”.

-When reading the following please understand that whenever I use the word “morals” I am not referring to limited concepts based on any particular believe.
-I say this because we live in a world which confuses morality with ignorance.
+When reading the following please understand whenever I use the word “morals” I am not referring to limited concepts based on any particular belief.
+I emphasize this because we live in a world which confuses morality with ignorance.
 A world that confuses moral behavior with external behavior is seldom not interested on the truth and has a false idea of right and wrong.
 Morals are often confused with code of ethics or confuse with false ego.
-Code of ethics refer to conduct placed by outside sources, whether work or religion.
+Code of ethics refers to conduct placed by outside sources, whether work or religion.
 A code of ethics can or cannot be moral.
-Another example would be the confusion that because someone is part of a particular group; be it political or religious; that person has morals.
-The hard truth is that morality is clear cut about right and wrong, and is rooted on behavior not on code of ethics.
+The hard truth is that morality is clear cut about right and wrong and is rooted on behavior not on code of ethics.
 A person could belong to any group and be immoral in their actions.
-I hope I have explained myself properly for you to properly understand the message I am trying to convey in this article; so let’s start….
+I hope I have explained myself properly in order for you to better understand the message I am trying to convey in this article; so let’s start….

 We live in a society designed to cater to our most pleasurable needs; whether they are physical, mental, or material.
 According to Huxley, more and more we are being programmed to live only for the moment (not to be confused with living in the moment).
 We are being treated as little kids often are; with a reward system in place.
 The reward? momentary pleasure.
 As such we seem to be heading to a place where we no longer can identify if we are free or if we are choosing our own chains; we believe we are free but are we?…

 Although Aldous Huxley wrote his books many years ago, his predictions as to what would become of society are proving to be quite accurate.
-He described this times as a time of “delusional freedom” while in reality we live under a dictatorship.
+He described these times as a time of “delusional freedom” while in reality we live under a dictatorship.
 Let’s take a close look at the roots of dictatorships …

 There are no morals within the world of technology, there are no ethics, there is no philosophy.
 These things cannot be quantified; pleasure on the other hand can.
 There is nothing wrong with pleasure so long as it does NOT come at the expense of your mind, body and soul.

 Already a wide variety of products and others on the way of automated dolls are exploding on the market, as well as virtual boyfriend/girlfriends.
-We seem to falsely believe we are liberated when all that has been done is taken us from one extreme (prudishness) to another (basic animalistic state).
-We don’t seem to realize that whenever extremes are provided, we are headed towards mental collision and internal conflict.
-Whenever a mind is presented with a contradiction, there is an error; however if we have not been taught to think for ourselves, to mentally mature, we are more than happy to let others do the thinking for us because trying to figure things out can feel overwhelming, so it feels easier to give in.
-Trying to live in balance, embracing all aspects of our nature and the world in which we live in can be quite challenging if you have been taught not to question the status quo, and where reputation, the opinion of others; the so called acceptance of others; has become the ultimate goal rather than character and self development.
+We seem to falsely believe we are liberated when the only thing that has transpired is we have been taken from one extreme (false modesty/false prudence) to the other (basic animal state).
+We don’t seem to realize whenever extremes are provided, we are headed towards mental collision and internal conflict.
+Whenever a mind is presented with a contradiction, there is an error; however if we have not been taught to think for ourselves, to mentally mature, we do not see the error.
+We are more than happy to let others do the thinking for us because trying to figure things out ourselves can feel overwhelming, so it feels easier to give in.
+Trying to live in balance, embracing all aspects of our nature and the world in which we live in, can be quite challenging if you have been taught not to question the status quo.
+Our society, reputation, the opinion of others, the so called acceptance of others, has become the ultimate goal rather than character and self development.

 The above is one of the many examples of how technology does not solve everything but is more oriented to replace.
 Technology then has become not conducive to self evolution but to the replacement of our own brain.
-Let me give you a couple of examples more on how unrestricted use of technology can replace rather than innovate: The printing press did not evolve the workplace; for those who used to work in the industry, it replace them.
+Let me give you a couple of examples more on how unrestricted use of technology can replace rather than innovate: The printing press did not evolve the workplace; many who used to work on the industry simply got replaced.
 Television did not evolve the press but is replacing it.
-Technology without limits is replacing families as trainers, replacing humans as procreators, replacing the development of intelligence and mental maturity with ignorance and immaturity by providing a make believe world that seems to have no conflicts, while on the other instilling fear through the presenting and instigating of violence.
-Pleasure and fear, that is the game; divide and conquer; a very careful game which most who are unprepared to take responsability for where their lives are headed; don’t care to challenge.
+Technology without limits is replacing families as trainers, replacing humans as procreators, replacing the development of intelligence and mental maturity with ignorance and immaturity; it easily achieves this by providing a make believe world that seems to have no conflicts-on the other hand fear is instilled through the presenting and instigating of violence.
+Pleasure and fear, that is the game.
+Divide and conquer, a very careful game which most who are unprepared to take responsibility for where their lives are headed; don’t care to challenge.

 Let’s explore the second key exposed by Huxley; satisfaction and pleasure.
 These elements have neither morality, nor ethics, nor rationality.
 Satisfaction and pleasure can easily be confused with happiness or the belief that you are in control through the use or overuse of chemicals, antidepressants and other type of drugs which claim to provide an environment where no type of conflict is known.
 When it comes to facing pain, repulsion is experienced; however when it comes to facing false momentary pleasure, attraction is experienced.
 There are so many harmful and even lethal activities in which people get involved, all for the pursuit of false pleasure.

-Just as those who see themselves as 100% optimistic live in a childish world where they do not confront their own fears but like to pretend they are understanding and tolerant of everyone; in a “happy world” people have been reduced to instruments of their own satisfaction.
-These people are capable of enduring humiliating and unjust orders, not because they are forced but by their own choice; they see it as the optimal lesson.
-This produces a work force that is increasingly submissive, which could not do anything or better said, they do not want to do anything to change the order of things.
-Huxley mentioned that those whom the system considers inferior are provided with drugs and constant sex through the media (most tv programs have been designed for no more than the average IQ of a 6 year old!) prostitution, pornography; active and quick access to prescribed and non prescribed drugs; in this way people are reduced to basic animals rather than human beings.
+Just as those who see themselves as 100% optimistic live in a childish world where they do not confront their own fears but like to pretend they are understanding and tolerant of everyone, in a “happy world” people have been reduced to instruments of their own satisfaction.
+These people are capable of enduring humiliating and unjust orders, not because they are forced but by their own choice; they see it as the optimal lesson/goal.
+This produces a work force that is increasingly submissive, which could not do anything; or better said; they do not want to do anything to change the order of things.
+Huxley mentioned how those whom the system considers inferior are provided with drugs and constant sex through the media (most tv programs have been designed to cater the IQ of a 6 year old!).
+Prostitution, pornography, active and quick access to prescribed and non prescribed drugs are all part of the menu provided to the masses, in this way people are reduced to basic animals rather than human beings.

-Statistically speaking every year people live better; thanks to technology and other aspects but the gap between rich and non-rich is getting bigger and bigger as is the consumption of stimulants.
-The current debate on the consumption of illegal psychotropic drugs, rests on the desire to legalize them (like marijuana).
-The use of these are presented and handled as a matter of “freedom”.
+Statistically speaking every year people live better but the gap between rich and non-rich is getting bigger and bigger as is the consumption of stimulants.
+The current debate on the consumption of illegal psychotropic drugs, rests on the desire to legalize them The use of these are presented and handled as a matter of “freedom”.
 The public debate does not focus on the increase in pressure and instability among its citizens.
 What good can be expected from a society which finds itself in so much need of escaping its reality?…

-Huxley believed that the individual would disappear among the masses and would not have an independent voice, ironically this also happens through an over individualism; where each individual separates, becoming a separate world; therefore its political power is clearly diminished (this is yet another great example of extremes).
-So yes there are many “individuals” but they are individuals without an important political power, at the mercy of their contexts; which is why in such state they are forced to ask for help and special protection from the government or private organizations which usually means “playing the game”.
+Although Huxley predicted the individual would disappear among the masses and would not have an independent voice, Osvald Spengler consider the same decades before.
+Ironically the losing of self also happens through over individualism; where each person becomes a separate world that care for little else than to attain success at any cost.
+When this happens the people’s political power is clearly diminished (this is yet another great example of extremes).
+The result of over individualization is that there are many “individuals” but they are individuals without an important political power, at the mercy of their contexts; which is why in such state they are forced to ask for help and special protection from the government or private organizations which usually means “playing the game”.
 This is why is so important to properly understand the concept of balance.
-We are to be our own individual without forgetting we are connected, and in connection with everyone and everything that surrounds us.
-Huxley is not the first to come up with these ideas; Osvald Spengler consider the same decades before.
+We are to be our own individual without forgetting we are also connected; what happens arounds us has great impact on our lives in the same way what happens in our lives impacts no only our own bodies.
+Huxley is not the first to come up with these ideas.

 It is not that technology is a force of destruction; the benefits are unparalleled.
 However, like anything else, being unable to question or analyze the subject would lack logic if we intend to use it appropriately.

-With the combined use of technologies, there is no turning back.
-Freedom can be abolished.
+With the combined use of technologies there is no turning back, freedom can be abolished.
 Although Huxley’s predictions were made long ago at a time where technology was less advanced, he argued the various ways in which the will of human beings could be dominated.
-Who could oppose to something that could do you damage if it was “packaged” under the idea of economic productivity, pleasure and satisfaction.
-Only ethical and moral arguments could question it, but how could these be heard in a society without ethic-moral determinations; where philosophy is suppressed from curriculum, and political and social sciences are left in second place.
+Who could oppose something that could do you damage if it was “packaged” under the idea of economic productivity, pleasure and satisfaction?
+Only ethical and moral arguments could question it, but how could these be heard in a society without ethic-moral determinations; where philosophy is suppressed from curriculum and political and social sciences are left in second place.
 Freedom is not quantifiable and has no direct relationship with any economic index; if it is, it does not seem to be of much concern to nations around the world.

 Great minds have called us to reflection and self introspection.
 They call for the propagation of real self reflection.
-Being a global problem is not enough with individual reflection…however it has to start somewhere as one only has control over oneself; from there the ripple effect produce itself.
+One only has control over oneself; from there the ripple effect produces itself.
 The subject should be discussed in academic fields and then in common fields.
-Just like there have been countless groups and debates on freedom and other phenomena within society; public debate can and should be created on this subject, only the can we start to fix the mess we ourselves are creating or contributing to being implemented.
+Just like there have been countless groups and debates on freedom and other phenomena within society; public debate can and should be created on this subject, only then can we start to fix the mess we ourselves are creating or contributing to being implemented.

 Personally I think more and more people should dive into the learning of various philosophies.
-The ability to think outside the box and to think in a well rounded way is something we all posses; however it can only be used after its development.
+The ability to think outside the box and to think in a well rounded way is something we all posses; however it can only be used after its developed.
+It takes commitment, it takes practice, it takes a real desire to understand yourself and the world you live in; more importantly, it takes real desire to want to see yourself and our society live up to its real potential.
 It is easier to let others to the thinking for us.
 It is easier to let others handle life for us.
 It is easier to avoid self development and pretend that by claiming a belief on something without doing the work you are saved!.
-You are saved by your own actions; God ,the universe gives you the tools but you have to do the work!
-Also remember that technology is a great tool but you’ve got to learn to use it wisely; in a balanced way.
-You are not here to be its slave but its master!.
+You are saved by your own actions; God ,the universe, or whatever you want to call it, gives you the tools but you have to do the work!